LavishaMhjn1910/LavishaMhjn1910/README.md

 ### Hi there 👋
+🔭 I’m currently working on building myself
+🌱 I’m currently learning CSE
+👯 I’m looking to collaborate on tech projects
+📫 How to reach me: Msg me at lavishamahajan2005@gmail.com 😄 Pronouns: She/Her

 <!--
 **LavishaMhjn1910/LavishaMhjn1910** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.